odoo/odoo/doc/01_getting_started.rst

  - specifying another directory containing addons to the server.
-The later can be accomplished either by running the server with the ``--addons-path=`` option, or by configuring this option in the openerp_serverrc file, automatically generated under Linux in your home directory by the server when executed with the ``--save`` option.
+The later can be accomplished either by running the server with the ``--addons-path=`` option, or by configuring this option in the odoo_serverrc file, automatically generated under Linux in your home directory by the server when executed with the ``--save`` option.
 You can provide several addons to the ``addons_path`` = option, separating them using commas.